ros-controls/ros_controllers/mecanum_drive_controller/README.md

-## Diff Drive Controller ##
+## Mecanum Drive Controller ##

-Controller for a differential drive mobile base.
+Controller for a mecanum drive mobile base.

-Detailed user documentation can be found in the controller's [ROS wiki page](http://wiki.ros.org/diff_drive_controller).
+The development of this controller was based on the differential drive controller called diff_drive_controller.